-BUILDING YARD SETBACKS
+BUILDING YARD SETBACKS AND YARD SETBACK VARIANCES

 - 31. Yard setbacks do not apply to, or apply only partially to, a fence, a ground level deck, a sign, a parking stall, a driveway, an outdoor use and those other items for which this Schedule allows projections into yard setbacks. - 32.
-Yard setbacks are measured from the property line to the face of the exterior wall of a building. - 33.
+Yard setbacks are measured at a right-angle from the property line to the nearest part of a building exterior wall or post, the edge of an excavation or the extent of a use. - 33.
 The side yard setback requirement applies only to one side of a duplex or semi-detached dwelling and only to the end units of multi-family dwellings. - 34.
 The Development Authority shall not approve a variance for yard setback to the extent that roof eaves will overhang beyond the property line.
-In cases where this is not practical the Development Authority shall add a condition to the development permit to require the installation of eavestroughs to prevent water run-off from the roof directly onto the adjacent property, street or lane, and an encroachment agreement. - 35.
-When approving a front yard setback variance, the Development Authority shall ensure that, at its sole discretion and to its satisfaction, and where necessary by imposing conditions on a development permit: - (a) Setback from Curb and Sidewalk: - (i) there is rear lane access to the property, or - (ii) there is a minimum distance of 6.5 m (21.33 ft) between the front of the building and the back of an existing curb in the adjacent public roadway or the back of an existing sidewalk in the adjacent public roadway, or - (iii) when a sidewalk does not exist in the adjacent public roadway and there is the possibility of a future sidewalk, there is a minimum distance of 7.5 m (24.6 ft) between the front of the building and the back of an existing curb in the adjacent public roadway.
+In cases where the alternatives to approving such a variance are not practical, the Development Authority may approve such a variance and shall add conditions to the development permit to require the installation of eavestroughs to prevent water run-off from the roof directly onto the adjacent property, street or lane, and the registration on the certificate of land title of an encroachment agreement. - 35.
+When approving a front yard setback variance, the Development Authority shall ensure that, at its sole discretion and to its satisfaction, and where necessary by imposing conditions on a development permit: - (a) Setback from Curb and Sidewalk: - (i) there is rear lane access to the property, or - there is a minimum distance of 6.5 m (21.33 ft) between the front of the building and the back of an existing curb in the adjacent public roadway or the back of an existing sidewalk in the adjacent public roadway, or - (iii) when a sidewalk does not exist in the adjacent public roadway and there is the possibility of a future sidewalk, there is a minimum distance of 7.5 m (24.6 ft) between the front of the building and the back of an existing curb in the adjacent public roadway. - (b) Setback from / of Municipal Utilities: - (i) the building foundation and sub-grade pilings, and/or the utility connections to municipal infrastructure (e.g. curb stop water valves and sanitary sewer), are respectively set back from the front lot boundary a distance that allows safe excavation of municipal infrastructure for maintenance and repair. - (c) Typical Setbacks on Existing Developed Properties in the Neighbourhood: - (i) the proposed setback would not be out of character with the typical average setback in the same land use district in the neighbourhood, including mature neighbourhoods and historically significant areas. - 3624.
+The Development Authority may waive, vary or increase any building yard setback requirement wherever doing so would: - (a) either enhance, or avoid conflict with, the appearance of adjacent areas;

-- (b) Setback from / of Municipal Utilities: - (i) the building foundation and sub-grade pilings, and/or the utility connections to municipal infrastructure (e.g. curb stop water valves and sanitary sewer), are respectively set back from the front lot boundary a distance that allows safe excavation of municipal infrastructure for maintenance and repair. - (c) Typical Setbacks on Existing Developed Properties in the Neighbourhood: - (i) the proposed setback would not be out of character with the typical average setback in the neighbourhood, including mature neighbourhoods and historically significant areas. - 3624.
-The Development Authority may waive, vary or increase any building-yard setback requirement wherever doing so would: - (a) either enhance, or avoid conflict with, the appearance of adjacent areas; - (b) facilitate a potential or proposed boundary adjustment scheme; - (c) protect buildingstructures proposed within or adjacent to the Wildland-Urban Interface.
+- (b) facilitate a potential or proposed boundary adjustment scheme; - (c) protect buildingsstructures proposed within or adjacent to the Wildland-Urban Interface.